Existence of Richter-Peleg Representation for General Preferences: Main result

 \section{Main result}

-The main result of this paper provides general necessary and sufficient conditions for the existence of a Richter-Peleg representation.
-As such, it settles the question of identifying the class of binary relations admitting such a representation.
+The main result of this paper provides general necessary and sufficient conditions for the existence of a Richter--Peleg representation.

-\begin{theorem} Let $X$ be a nonempty set and let $\succsim$ be a binary relation on $X$. $\succsim$ admits a Richter-Peleg representation if and only if $\succsim$ is strongly acyclic and the transitive closure of $\succsim$ is separable. \end{theorem}
+\begin{theorem} Let $X$ be a nonempty set and let $\succsim$ be a binary relation on $X$.
+Then $\succsim$ admits a Richter--Peleg representation if and only if $\succsim$ is strongly acyclic and the transitive closure of $\succsim$ is separable. \end{theorem}

-Theorem~\ref{theorem:main} establishes that the binary relations for which a Richter-Peleg representation exists are exactly those (i) without cycles of weak or strict comparisons (strong acyclicity) and (ii) with a transitive closure that can be organized into countably many ordered layers (separability).
-Under these two conditions, a single scalar utility is consistent with every strict preference and indifference statement encoded in the relation.

-This result goes beyond multi‐utility approaches, which require transitivity by construction and typically make optimization cumbersome.
-Moreover, it generalizes the following well-known result by Debreu for complete preferences: a complete and transitive binary relation on a nonempty set $X$ admits a utility representation if and only if $X$ contains a countable $\succsim$-dense subset.
+Theorem~\ref{theorem:main} characterizes Richter--Peleg representability by two conditions of distinct character.
+The behavioral condition, strong acyclicity, rules out the cycles incompatible with any scalar representation of strict preference (Lemma~\ref{lemma:strong_acyclicity}).
+Given strong acyclicity, the analysis reduces to the preorder structure of the transitive closure, and the structural condition, separability, demands that this preorder be embeddable in another preorder admitting a countable family of strata that separate all strict pairs.
+The embedding clause is essential: as Theorem~\ref{theorem:impossibility} below shows, separability of a preorder is strictly weaker than the requirement that the preorder admits a countable separating stratification.